LaharikaSCU/Austin_Project/README.md

 </pre>
 ### **Pre-processing**:
 1.Filter the null values.
-1.Drop the unwanted values.
+2.Drop the unwanted values.
-1 Converted Sales Date into numerical variable by transforming the date into new construction vs the resale houses.
-For example, if anything greater than 2020 is new, it will be shown as a 1; if it is old, it will be shown as a 0.
+3.Convert Sales Date into numerical variable by transforming the date into a boolean variable. (new construction vs the resale houses) For example, if anything greater than 2020 is new, it will be shown as a 1; if it is old, it will be shown as a 0.

 ### **Feature Engineering**: